ipritom/STLF/README.md

 In Short-Term Load Forecasting (STLF), the aim is to estimate the load for the next half hour up to the next two weeks.

+---
+### NOTE

 This research work is currently under review process.
 The whole repository will be published after the research paper comes online.

 Preprints DOI: 10.36227/techrxiv.16807213.v1